Julian-Robinson/blog/source/_posts/Blazor-Not-Just-Another-Client-Side-Framework.md

 Looking forward to seeing how Blazor develops!

-If you're interested you can find the code I hacked around while writing this on [my Github.](https://github.com/Julian-Robinson/FirstLook-Blazor)
+If you're interested you can find the code I hacked around while writing this on [my Github.](https://github.com/Julian-Robinson/FirstLook-Blazor) There's not much there but may be useful.

 ### References